MarkStringer/MarkStringer.github.io/_posts/2016-04-26-Sterling_Hayden_on_Money.markdown

 >The years thunder by, The dreams of youth grow dim where they lie caked in dust on the shelves of patience.
 Before we know it, the tomb is sealed.

 >Where, then, lies the answer?
 In choice.
-Which shall it be: bankruptcy of purse or bankruptcy of life? "
+Which shall it be: bankruptcy of purse or bankruptcy of life?"

 *Sterling Hayden, Wanderer*